connor-c19/PY4E/Chapter_4/notes.md

   - &nbsp;&nbsp;&nbsp;&nbsp;`print("Odd!")`
   - Odd!

-- Functions that don't return a value are considered **void** functions.
-All of the function examples before this section were examples of this type, since they lacked a `return` keyword.

-- If you have code after the `return` keyword in a function, it will not run.
-Once a function returns a value, it ceases to run:
+- If you have code after the `return` keyword in a function, it will not execute.
+A function will always stop with `return`:

   - `def countUp():`<br>
   - &nbsp;&nbsp;&nbsp;&nbsp;`print("1")`